htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     initial executables of any jobs that have been submitted.
-In addition, for systems not using a checkpoint server, all the checkpoint files from jobs that have been submitted from a given machine will be store in that machine’s spool directory.
+In addition, for systems not using a checkpoint server, all the checkpoint files from jobs that have been submitted from a given machine will be store in that machine's spool directory.
 Therefore, you will want to ensure that the spool directory is located on a partition with enough disk space.
 If a given machine is only set up to execute HTCondor jobs and not submit them, it would not need a